-Membership: Six faculty (four elected and two appointed by the Chair of the Faculty Senate); six students (four of whom will be the SGA Executive Committee); and Ex Officio: Dean of Students and Director of Campus Recreation.
+Membership: Six faculty (four elected and two appointed by the Chair of the Faculty Senate); six students (four of whom will be the SGA Executive Committee); and Ex Officio: Vice President for Student Affairs.

-Purpose: This committee considers policies and issues affecting student life and studentfaculty relationships, including extra- and co-curricular activities, intramural sports activities and other aspects of campus recreation, and submits recommendations to the appropriate individuals and/or action groups.
-In addition, the committee conducts a continuing study of the operations and effectiveness of the Code of Student Conduct and Responsibility in consultation with the Student Conduct Board.
+Purpose: This committee considers policies and issues affecting student life and makes recommendations to the appropriate individuals and/or action groups.
+In addition, the committee makes a continuing study of the operations and effectiveness of the Code of Student Conduct in consultation with the Office of Student Conduct and Office of Academic Integrity.